 Federal Residential Renewable Energy Tax Credit

-- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar panels.
+- Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar system.
 Counties or states will also sometimes offer limited-time rebates.
-If you receive a rebate, that amount will usually be deducted from the total price before any tax credits are calculated.
+If you receive a rebate, that amount will usually be deducted from your total price before any tax credits are calculated.

 Federal Solar Incentives

-Have questions about how the ITC applies to your specific situation?
-Contact your local Malden solar panel installation expert to get more information.
+To better understand how the ITC could apply to you, call your local Malden solar panel installation expert and request more information.

 State & Local Solar Incentives